 These artistic prompts are intended inspire your nature journaling, offering exercises to creatively channel the energy and beauty of the great outdoors in your art.
 So break out your favorite drawing or painting media and get ready to create!

-To continue on your nature illustration journaling journey, check out the Bluprint course Illustrated Nature Journaling.
+To continue on your nature illustration journaling journey, check out the Craftsy course Illustrated Nature Journaling.
 Along with instructor Gay Kraeger, you’ll learn how to combine nature and art in beautiful illustrated form, bound as a journal so that you can monitor your progress and maintain a keepsake of your work.

 Six inspiring nature drawing ideas for illustration journaling